metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 - TODO: locate the powerlaw event diagram and add to file
 - TODO: check how to limit the query status messages
 - made it up to edit 60 today.

+## Wed 26 Apr 2017 09:31:29 BST
+- edits are taking forever.
+Maybe finish today?
+- all the edits are in, but there are still some todos to play with.
+Also, not all the data seems to there for the jobs id graphic